History of immigration and nationality law in the United States: 19th century

 The first federal statute restricting immigration was the Page Act, passed in 1875.
 It barred immigrants considered "undesirable," defining this as a person from East Asia who was coming to the United States to be a forced laborer, any East Asian woman who would engage in prostitution, and all people considered to be convicts in their own country.
 In practice, it resulted mainly in barring entry to Chinese women.

 After the immigration of 123,000 Chinese in the 1870s, who joined the 105,000 who had immigrated between 1850 and 1870, Congress passed the Chinese Exclusion Act in 1882 which limited further Chinese immigration.
 Chinese had immigrated to the Western United States as a result of unsettled conditions in China, the availability of jobs working on railroads, and the Gold Rush that was going on at that time in California.
 The expression "Yellow Peril" became popular at this time.

-The act excluded Chinese laborers from immigrating to the United States for ten years and was the first immigration law passed by Congress.
+The act excluded Chinese laborers from immigrating to the United States for ten years.
 Laborers in the United States and laborers with work visas received a certificate of residency and were allowed to travel in and out of the United States.
 Amendments made in 1884 tightened the provisions that allowed previous immigrants to leave and return, and clarified that the law applied to ethnic Chinese regardless of their country of origin.
 The act was renewed in 1892 by the Geary Act for another ten years, and in 1902 with no terminal date.
 It was repealed in 1943, although large scale Chinese immigration did not occur until 1965.

+From August 1882, a federal "head tax" of 50¢ was collected from shipping companies landing non-US citizens.
+The tax was raised to $1 in October 1894, to $2 in March 1903, to $4 effective June, 1907, and to $8 in 1917.

+In 1882, and again 1908, the steerage legislation of 1847 and 1885 was revised and updated.

+In 1885, the Alien Contract Labor Law was passed by the U.S. Congress.

+In 1891, assuming federal control of immigration regulation from states, the Federal Bureau of Immigration was established.
+In 1892, the federal immigration inspection station at Ellis Island was opened.
+It burned down in 1897 and reopened in December 1900.
+Also in 1891, immigrants with contagious disease disbarred from entry, were to be returned at shipping company expense.
+(In addition, as of 1903, companies landing immigrants with detectable diseases were to be fined $100 for each such exclusion), and passengers lists were to include a column for "race" (essentially defined as native language); the Bureau of Immigration actually started the race classification already in 1899.